 And speaking of saltwater, Seagrass is a plant that grows close to shorelines and since the early part of the 20th century has been used in one way or another in furniture making, most specifically as a stuffing for mattresses.
 Today Seagrass can be woven into beautiful and unique area rugs that are durable and stain-resistant.

 Mountain grass rugs are made from strong grasses that are found high up in mountain ranges located on the Pacific Rim.
 These rugs last an incredibly long time thanks to their durability.
-Mountain Grass is a particularly eco-friendly material because once harvested, the grass fibers grow back incredibly quickly making it a sustainable sourced material for home décor.
+Mountain Grass is a particularly eco-friendly material because once harvested, the grass fibers grow back incredibly quickly making it a sustainably sourced material for home décor.
 Also, a majority of mountain grass rugs are not dyed with toxic chemicals so they are a good choice for people with certain sensitivities and allergies.

 Coir is a hard fiber that is found between the outer shell and husk of a coconut and it is used in a wide array of products.
-Considered one of the strongest natural fibers in existence because of its high levels of lingnin, coir resist bacterial and fungal growth and is durable against water and wear and tear.
+Considered one of the strongest natural fibers in existence because of its high levels of lignin, coir resist bacterial and fungal growth and is durable against water and wear and tear.
 And since coir is harvested from a renewable source and is biodegradable, it is a big player in the “green” game.

 You may have never heard of some of these wonderful materials, but now that you know they are incredibly friendly to both the environment and your health, consider using them in your home to accent and soften your beautiful hardwood floors.